 Indebtedness.
-As of June 30, 2014, our indebtedness was as follows:
+As of September 30, 2014, the satisfaction of our indebtedness was as follows:

-- We have a \$3 million working capital line of credit with Brian McAuley, our Chairman, of which \$1,470,000 has been drawn down as of June 30, 2014.
-The line of credit expires June 30, 2015 and all borrowings bear interest at 10% per annum.
+- We had a \$3 million working capital line of credit with Brian McAuley, our Chairman, of which \$1,470,000 has been drawn down as of June 30, 2014.
+The line of credit expires June 30, 2015 and all borrowings earned interest at 10% per annum.
 Commencing not later than September 30, 2015, we are obligated to repay Mr. McAuley \$50,000 per quarter of principal plus interest accrued for the quarter then ended until the entire principal will have been repaid.
 After the Spectrum Closing, we paid off the outstanding principal and accrued interest on this line of credit, with \$1.3 million of such repayment made through the issuance of 65,000 shares of our common stock, valued for this purpose at \$20.00 per share and the balance in cash from the proceeds of the private placement. - We issued a promissory note to Mr. McAuley, dated September 1, 2010, as amended March 31, 2011, in the principal amount of \$540,000.
-This note bears interest at 10% per annum.
-No payments are due until June 30, 2015, at which point the entire balance of principal and accrued interest shall be due and payable on demand of Mr. McAuley.
-After the Spectrum Closing, we paid off the outstanding principal and accrued interest on this note in cash. - We have issued convertible promissory notes (the "Convertible Notes") to certain employees.
-The Convertible Notes bear interest of 10% per annum.
-Upon the election of the holder, principal and accrued interest due may convert into a number of shares of our common stock equal to the quotient obtained by dividing the entire outstanding principal amount and accrued interest by \$13.25 per share.
-The outstanding balance of these notes was \$423,852 at June 30, 2014 and June 30 2013.
+This note earned interest at 10% per annum.
+No payments were due until June 30, 2015, at which point the entire balance of principal and accrued interest was be due and payable on demand of Mr. McAuley.
+After the Spectrum Closing, we paid off the outstanding principal and accrued interest on this note in cash. - We had issued convertible promissory notes (the "Convertible Notes") to certain employees.
+The Convertible Notes earned interest of 10% per annum.
+Upon the election of the holder, principal and accrued interest due could convert into a number of shares of our common stock equal to the quotient obtained by dividing the entire outstanding principal amount and accrued interest by \$13.25 per share.
 The Convertible Notes mature on June 30, 2015.
-In the event that the Convertible Notes have not converted into common stock and our Company achieves EBITDA in an amount equal to or greater than \$5,000 for any quarter, within 30 days following such quarter, we agreed to use up to 20% of the EBITDA amount to pay the outstanding and unpaid principal and accrued interest to the note holders.
-After the Spectrum Closing, we paid off the outstanding principal and accrued interest on each of the Convertible Notes in cash from the proceeds of the private placement. - We issued redeemable convertible promissory notes (the "Redeemable Notes") with contingently issuable detachable warrants in the amount of \$475,491 and \$541,465 during Fiscal 2014 and Fiscal 2013, respectively.
-The Redeemable Notes bear interest at 10% per annum.
-The principal amount plus any accrued interest is payable on June 30, 2015.
+In the event that the Convertible Notes were not converted into common stock and our Company achieved EBITDA in an amount equal to or greater than \$5,000 for any quarter, within 30 days following such quarter, we agreed to use up to 20% of the EBITDA amount to pay the outstanding and unpaid principal and accrued interest to the note holders.
+After the Spectrum Closing, we paid off the outstanding principal and accrued interest on each of the Convertible Notes in cash from the proceeds of the private placement. - We issued redeemable convertible promissory notes (the "Redeemable Notes") with contingently issuable detachable warrants in the amount of \$475,491 and \$541,465 during Fiscal 2014 and Fiscal

+2013, respectively.
+The Redeemable Notes earned interest at 10% per annum.
+The principal amount plus any accrued interest was payable on June 30, 2015.
 In connection with the private placement the Redeemable Notes were amended on May 14, 2014 to provide that the Redeemable Notes will automatically be converted into that number of shares of our common stock equal to the sum of 140% of the outstanding principal on the Redeemable Notes plus outstanding interest divided by \$20.00 per share upon the closing of our acquisition of the Spectrum Assets.
-Following the Spectrum Closing, the Redeemable Notes, were converted into 77,734 shares of our common stock. - Total interest expense on all notes payable amounted to \$193,281 and \$72,869 for the quarters ended June 30, 2014 and 2013, respectively, of which \$165,770 and \$70,381 were derived from our related parties, respectively.
-Accrued interest expense at June 30, 2014 amounted to \$1,063,527, of which \$1,023,845 was due to related parties at June 30, 2014.
+Following the Spectrum Closing, the Redeemable Notes, were converted into 77,734 shares of our common stock.

+• Total interest expense on all notes payable amounted to \$570,737 and \$150,729 for the six months ended September 30, 2014 and 2013, respectively, of which \$472,613 and \$144,324 were derived from our related parties, respectively.
+Interest expense previously accrued was paid in September 2014.